tailscale/tailscale-synology/README.md

 ## Installation

-1. Download precompiled [releases](https://github.com/tailscale/tailscale-synology/releases) from the page for SPKs for your platform.
+1. Download precompiled [releases](https://pkgs.tailscale.com) from the page for SPKs for your platform.
 2. In the Synology DSM web admin UI, open the Package Center.
 3. Press the *Manual install* button and provide the SPK file.
 4. Follow the wizard until done.
 5. At this point `tailscaled` should be up and running.
 6. SSH into the  machine, and run `sudo tailscale up` so you can authenticate.

-> **_NOTE:_** If there is no SPK for your platform, you have to compile it yourself using the instructions [below](https://github.com/tailscale/tailscale-synology#making-packages).

 ## Upgrading